You love the freedom that comes with running your own business.

-Because I wasn’t confident in my expertise, I built a brand appeasing to every client’s demands.
+Because I wasn’t confident in my expertise, I built a brand appeasing every client’s demand.
 As a fixer and people pleaser by nature, I became the yes girl, doing more without billing more.
 I never viewed my services as on-par with more established brands in my area, so I competed purely on price, putting in endless hours and customizing every package to prove my value.

 Trying to be everything to everyone was lonely and exhausting.
 I became defensive of my approach and resentful of my business.
 I wanted out.

 I realize now that I was so focused on getting clients to say yes that I had no space to understand how I wanted to be operating my business.
 I rarely asked my brides why they reached out to me in the first place or what they valued most about our time together.
 Without these answers, I was never able to build a strong, sustainable brand that leveraged my skills and spoke to other couples looking for exactly the value I provided.

 After four years of hustling, I finally turned my focus to understanding why some brands stand out and how to make selling feel like problem solving rather than coercing prospective clients to hand over money.

 At the same time I also worked as a consultant perfecting the science and art of conducting interviews, facilitating focus groups, developing user surveys, and generating insights to move companies forward.
 And I came out the other side with a major breakthrough – strong branding is actually not about us as much as we think it is.
 It’s all about our audience.

 WHO I SERVE